 4. East Iceland - Reindeer Heaven

 A trip exclusively reserved for Icelandic wildlife won't be complete without a trip to East Iceland to catch a glimpse of wild reindeer.
+Like most terrestrial mammals in Iceland, reindeer aren't native to the island and were imported from Norway in 1775.

 How To Get There

 A road trip to the east of Iceland along the coastline will give you ample chances to spot a reindeer, especially in winter.
+The town of Seydisfjordur offers a beautiful sight of reindeer while driving across the road.

+The town is at the end of Route 93, and to get there, you must take Route 92 from Ring Road.
 After that, continue along Route 93 to reach Seydisfjordur after turning left.
 It's a scenic drive with snowy plains, even in summer, and you will surely love it.

 Best Time To Travel

-So, the ideal time to visit the place to catch sight of reindeer would be from June to August.
-Although the temperature is cold, the weather during this time is clear without rainfall.
+Seydisfjordur has a tundra climate.
+You could end up stuck in freezing weather or rainstorms without proper research.
+So, the ideal time to visit the place to see reindeer is from June to August.
+Although the temperature is cold, the weather is clear without rainfall.

 Where To Stay

-By booking a room that oversees the scenic beauty of the fjords, your trip to Seydisfjordur would be a genuine delight.
+If you ask us, we'd recommend Vid Lonid Guesthouse, which has wooden walls and a minimal design.
+Booking a room that overlooks the scenic beauty of the fjords will make your trip to Seydisfjordur a genuine delight.

 5. The Ring Road - Icelandic Horse and Sheep

-Like other mammals, they aren't the natives of the island and were imported by early settlers for sustenance.
-So, if you want a free safari on the island, these grazers will be happy to oblige.
+Icelandic horses, sheep, and sheepdogs aren't rare in Iceland, unlike reindeer.
+Like other mammals, they aren't the island's natives and were imported by early settlers for sustenance.
+So, if you want a free safari on the island, these grazers will gladly oblige.

 Today, you could catch them fenced or grazing in vast expanses of land while driving through Ring Road, which encircles the whole island.
 So, catching sight of these can be pretty easy.